nextgis/docs_toolbox/source/flatten.rst

-Strip ZM from a vector layer
+Strip ZM from vector layer
 ============================
 The tool converts vector file to same format stripping ZM measurements.
 E.g., converts geometries from PolygonZ into Polygon.